TonyBoy56/ruby-friday_project7/README.md

   * Input: 'Tea', 'Eat'
   * Output: "These words are an anagram"

-* Behavior: The program will eliminate spaces and punctuation should the user input more than one word per input, accounting for multiple anagram/antigrams.
+* Behavior: The program will eliminate spaces and punctuation should the user input more than one word per input.
+  * Input: 'tea, stop', 'eat', pots'
+  * Output:
 ## Legal

 #### MIT License